aki77/vscode-ghq/README.md

 - `ghq.openInBrowser`: Open a repository in the browser.
 - `ghq.addToWorkspace`: Add a repository to the current workspace.
 - `ghq.openFileInCurrentWindow`: Open a file in the current window.
+- `ghq.get`: Clone/sync with a remote repository

+  _If an active text editor has an npm or RubyGems package open, we will suggest the repository URL as the default value by guessing it._

 ## Requirements